Self-Hosted ChromaDB on AWS: Building a Production-Grade Vector Database

 ChromaDB runs as containerized services on Amazon ECS with Fargate.
 This gives us:

-- Serverless container management—no EC2 instances to maintain
+- Serverless container management with no EC2 instances to maintain

 - Automatic scaling based on CPU and memory utilization